mrusme/superhighway84/README.md

 First, check ulimit -n and verify that it's at a reasonable amount.
 IPFS requires it to be large enough (>= 2048) in order to work properly over time.

+Second, if your hardware shouldn't be a beefy computer but instead one of those flimsy MacBooks, older hardware, a Raspberry or a low-memory VPS it is advisable to set the previously created IPFS repository to the `lowpower` profile.

+$ ipfs config profile apply lowpower

+This should help with CPU usage, file descriptors and the amount of network connections.
+While during the startup period you might still see peers peaking between 1k and 3k, connections should ultimately settle somewhere between 100 and 300 peers.

 Afterwards you can simply launch the binary:

 $ ./superhighway84